-Back in February we dove into the history and origins of Ewing Athletics.
+Back in February, we dove into the history and origins of Ewing Athletics.
 Today, we have an extra special treat centering around what the brand has been doing since its reintroduction in 2012.
-Over twenty years have passed since Patrick’s Hall-Of-Fame career but his brand’s presence remains strong in the sneaker, streetwear and music communities.
-Ewing knows their strengths and has created their own lane within the footwear industry.
-This success is due to David Goldberg (President of GPF Footwear, the company that distributes/creates Ewing shoes) and his team’s willingness to reinvent the brand without sacrificing the heritage Patrick’s iconic silhouettes.
+Over twenty years have passed since Patrick’s Hall-Of-Fame career but his brand’s presence remains strong in the sneaker, streetwear, and music communities.
+Ewing knows their strengths and has created its own lane within the footwear industry.
+This success is due to David Goldberg of Ewing Athletics (aka President of GPF Footwear, the company that distributes/creates Ewing shoes) and his team’s willingness to reinvent the brand without sacrificing the heritage of Patrick’s iconic silhouettes.
 I recently had the opportunity to catch up with David about what Ewing’s been cookin’ up recently.
 We have partnered with Ewing Athletics to give a lucky fan a chance of winning a free pair of shoes!
 Check out our Instagram for details!

 Q) Tell us about the reintroduction of the brand?
 Timing really is everything, huh?

-A) Like all of us here, David’s been a connoisseur of footwear for a long time.
+A) Like all of us here, David Goldberg of Ewing Athletics hass been a connoisseur of footwear for a long time.
 He was in the resell game around 2007 and through his business connections was able to meet with David Falk and Patrick about bringing the brand back…

 Patrick was hesitant at first and wanted to ensure things were done right this time around.
 Ewing has a hands-on approach, he’s not slapping his name on this product and calling it a day.
 He has input on what goes out and the direction of the brand, a little less involved at the moment because he’s busy coaching at George Town.
 Ultimately, I (David) got the opportunity to license the brand and bring Ewing Athletics back into production in 2012. successful because of their core fans.
 “You look at some of the other similar brands to Ewing that have tried to come back and no one has really lasted as long as we have and it’s something we’re really proud of.”